Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 Some commonly prosecuted federal crimes in Nevada are financial-related, including:

 Being prosecuted for a federal crime in Nevada is quite different than being accused of a state crime.
-Federal procedures are more formal and complex.
+Federal criminal law procedures are more formal and complex.
 And judges have greater discretion over what penalties to impose, which can work in the defendant’s favor.

 - 1. How is federal court structured in Nevada?